Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 Everyone needs a back pocket cake.
 This is mine.
 From what I understand, French yogurt cake is a classic staple in France, often the first cake kids learn to bake using little yogurt pots instead of measuring cups.

-I’ve made it hundreds of times over the years.
+I’ve made it hundreds of times.
 Here’s what works: I use whole milk yogurt instead of Greek (too thick) and slowly stream the oil into the eggs to emulsify the mixture.
 This simple step, which I’m surprised doesn’t make it into most recipes, creates the ultimate soft and fluffy crumb.

 For the sourdough, active starter or sourdough discard is fine.
 But room temperature ingredients is a must (I tested cold ingredients straight from the fridge and it stiffens the crumb!).
 A bright trio of vanilla, almond extract, and lemon makes it extra special for birthdays and brunch with a dusting of powdered sugar.